The Mission of the Migration Agency

 The Migration Agency's mission includes providing housing and money for food to asylum seekers, while they wait for a decision in their asylum case.
 We also assign unaccompanied children to a municipality, which then becomes the child's home for the duration of the asylum process.
 When a refugee is granted a residence permit in Sweden, we give compensation from the state to the municipalities and county councils.
 Since 2016 we assign persons with residence permits to the municipalities.

-The Swedish government's appropriation directions, laws, instructions and international conventions controls the reception of applicants.
+The Swedish Government's appropriation directions, laws, instructions and international conventions control the reception of applicants.
 As for the reception of refugees, the Swedish Migration Agency cooperates with several other authorities and organisations.